seth586/guides/FreeNAS/matrix-synapse/2_postgresql.md

 As a bonus, this database installation can serve other jails as well (nextcloud, mempool.space, etc)

+### Create database dataset & mount to jail

+This will allow you to snapshot & backup the database, and keep the data safe if you nuke the jail.

+/mnt/volume1/apps/synapse/db -> /mnt/volume1/iocage/jails/synapse/root/var/db/postgres/data13

+Then start the jail

 ### Switch pkg repo to latest
 ```
 pkg install nano